scutoids/Modern-Calculator-Application-Project/README.md

 # Modern Calculator Application (Scutoids Calculator V3.0)

 ## Describe
-This is a personal Project of Hong Kong College of Technology from March to April 2025.
-Because Project Students are free to develop applications, Therefore I decided to develop a modern calculator application that allows users to perform numerical calculations, solve application problems and analyze data.
-The application combines front-end technologies (Ionic and Angular) with back-end technologies (PHP, MySQL and Python), integrates Mistral AI API to realize application calculation and data analysis functions, and uses MySQL to store user feedback, successfully demonstrated full-end development capabilities.
+This is a personal project for Hong Kong College of Technology in March-April 2025.
+The school requires students to be free to develop applications.
+After thinking for a while, I decided to develop a modern calculator application that allows users to perform numerical calculations, solve application problems and analyze data.
+The application combines front-end technologies (Ionic and Angular) with back-end technologies (PHP, MySQL and Python), integrates Mistral AI API to realize application calculation and data analysis functions, and uses MySQL to store user feedback, successfully demonstrating full-end development capabilities.

 ## Technology used
 - **front end**: Ionic Framework, Angular, HTML5, CSS, JavaScript